kevinabrandon/sunsetpi/README.md

 * USB External Drive - it generates more than 5 GB of images a day and about 2 TB a year (assuming you want to save the raw images).

 ## Installation Instructions
-1. Setup a raspberry pi (preferably in [headless mode](https://desertbot.io/blog/headless-raspberry-pi-4-ssh-wifi-setup), but not required)
+1. Setup a Raspberry Pi (preferably in [headless mode](https://desertbot.io/blog/headless-raspberry-pi-4-ssh-wifi-setup), but not required)
 2. Install an external hard drive and edit fstab so that it always mounts to the same location.
     * This may be optional if you don't care to save the raw data.
     * Carefully follow the instructions found [here](https://www.raspberrypi.org/documentation/configuration/external-storage.md).